Aníbal Meléndez Rivera: Political career

 Meléndez was first elected as mayor of Fajardo at the 1988 general elections.
 After that, he was then reelected on seven consecutive terms (1992, 1996, 2000, 2004, 2008, 2012 and 2016).
 He was also once the President of the Puerto Rico Mayors Federation.
 During the 2008 elections, Meléndez received more than 70% of the votes.
 His margin of victory was the second largest, after Aníbal Vega Borges of Toa Baja.

 Aníbal Meléndez Rivera presented his resignation as Mayor of Fajardo after 31 years in office effective February 19, 2020.

 Personal life and death

 Meléndez met his future wife, Diana Méndez, while in college.
 They had three children together: Grace, Diana, and José Aníbal.
 The latter served as Sergeant at Arms of the Puerto Rico House of Representatives until resigning March 2011 due to a positive drug test result.

 He suffered from Parkinson's disease.
-Meléndez died peacefully at his home in Fajardo, on December 19, 2021, at the age of 73.
+Meléndez died in his home in Fajardo, on December 19, 2021, at the age of 73.
 He was buried at the Old Fajardo Municipal Cemetery.